 Right now organisations across Australia, the UK and elsewhere are using human-centred design (HCD) to develop policy.

-NHSX is driving forward digital transformation in the UK health and social care sector; the NSW Government’s Policy Lab is using technology, emerging trends, data and information in innovative ways; and the University of Melbourne Policy Lab is addressing contemporary challenges of politics and policy-making.
+NHSX is driving forward digital transformation in the UK health and social care sector; the NSW Government’s Policy Lab is using technology, emerging trends, data and information in innovative ways.

 These efforts are successfully involving end users to develop path-breaking policy solutions that would likely prove elusive were traditional policy strategies to be deployed.

 It is rather surprising to read a critique that claims such successes are exceptions, and that HCD (sometimes referred to as design thinking) has limited place in policy design.
 Last year Canadian academics Amanda Clarke and Jonathan Craft penned a paper (“The twin faces of public sector design”), which was critical of HCD.
 This paper was brought to the attention of Australian audiences in The Mandarin and ANZSOG in July 2019.